 Research Design

-The present study was a comparative cross-sectional research design to measure the IgG immune response of HPV-vaccinated people in Ezza North and Abakaliki LGAs.
-Cross-sectional designs are most suitable in assessing the immune response and distinguishing between the populations of different populations at a given time [11].
-The criteria of inclusion are that the individuals must be aged between 9 and 26 years old, be residents of Ezza North or Abakaliki LGA at least one year long and be willing to give an informed consent or assent (with parental consent in cases of minors).
-The exclusion criteria are those people who have not received all vaccinations or have no idea of their vaccination status, pregnant people (hormonal changes can affect the level of IgG), as well as those who have known immunosuppressive conditions or immunosuppressive treatment.
+The current study was a comparative cross-sectional designed to measure the IgG immune response of HPV-vaccinated people in Ezza North and Abakaliki LGAs which is more suitable in assessing the immune response and distinguishing between the populations of different populations at a given time [11]. the inclusion criteria: femaleaged between 9 and 26 years old, whom are residents of Ezza North or Abakaliki LGA at least one year long and be willing to give an informed consent or assent (with parental consent in cases of minors).
+The exclusion criteria are those females who have not received all vaccinations or have no idea of their vaccination status, pregnant females (hormonal changes can affect the level of IgG), as well as those who have known immunosuppressive conditions or immunosuppressive treatment.

 3.4 Sample Size Determination